 Click on Develop in the menu bar and verify that you are in Development Mode.

-Select Projects from the Develop menu:
+Select Projects from the Develop section in the navigation panel.

 - The LookML Projects page lets you view all of your projects along with their respective models.
 You use this page to create, view, and configure your projects.

 In the New Project dialog, specify the options for your project: